 - 1. For international trade in both plants and animals, including their parts and derivatives, begin at the bold "X" below on this page. - 2.
 For each question follow either the "yes" or "no" arrows to the next question box until finishing with a coloured box.
 The coloured boxes indicate the CITES source code that should be used when issuing permits and certificates for a specimen. - 3.
 Some boxes feature an asterisk that direct the user to further guidance (found in Sections 4.0 to 7.0) for determining source codes. - 4.
-If still unsure which source code should be used for a particular specimen, consult the Chairs of the CITES Animals and Plants Committees and/or the CITES Chief of Scientific Services. - 5.
-Also note there are several exemptions and special provisions that apply to CITES-listed specimens links to exemptions and special provisions are provided in Section 7.0 of this guidance.
+If still unsure which source code should be used for a particular specimen, consult the CITES Secretariat. - 5.
+Also note there are several exemptions and special provisions that apply to CITES-listed specimens links to exemptions and special provisions are provided in Section 7.0 of this guidance. - 6.
+The same information is shown in question format in the Annex to this guide (see page 12 "Flow chart in questionnaire format").